Best Glacier Hiking in Alaska!

 Our Root Glacier hike is most likely the best day hiking trip in Alaska, and almost certainly the best glacier hiking in Alaska!
 After meeting your guide and getting fitted for crampons, you'll start out on the 1.8 mile hike to the "white ice" of the Root.
 Along the way your guide will share interesting details on the local natural and human history.
 Once on the ice you will explore other-worldly formations unlike anything else you have ever seen: blue pools, waterfalls, canyons, crevasses and moulins - holes drilled hundreds of feet deep into the ice by the flowing meltwater.

-- Moderate hike to the glacier, suitable for anyone who can walk approximately 5 miles
+- Moderate hike to the glacier, suitable for anyone who can hike approximately 5 miles

 - Amazing glacial formations such as blue pools, canyons and crevasses